- Product: Timberline O2 Wrench

 The carry case looks poor, and is a concern immediately after opening the packaging.
 Let’s have a look at the features in more detail.

 This is very reasonable for a keyring tool, and decently sharp out of the box.
-It doesn’t fold away, but it’s more than capable of opening boxes and small cutting tasks. it’s one of the better knife edge on a mini-tool.
+It doesn’t fold away, but it’s more than capable of opening boxes and small cutting tasks.
+It’s one of the better knife edges on a mini-tool.

 Seatbelt cutter/cord cutter

 This is a curved blade on the bottom edge of the tool.
 It’s also sharp out of the box, and is definitely able to cut effectively.
 Thumbs up for this one too!